winitzki/scall/tutorial/programming_dhall.md

     in makeStream a State { remaining = n, stream = stream } step
 ```

-This is different from `streamToList` because we are not traversing the stream; we just need to modify the stream's seed and the step function.
+This is different from `Stream/take` because we are not traversing the stream; we just need to modify the stream's seed and the step function.
 So, `Stream/truncate` is a `O(1)` operation.

-Just like `streamToList`, the function `Stream/truncate` requires an explicit bound on the size of the
+Just like `Stream/take`, the function `Stream/truncate` requires an explicit bound on the size of the
 output list.
 It is impossible to implement a function that determines whether a given stream terminates.
 Also, we cannot terminate a stream at the data item that satisfies some condition (say, at the first
 `Natural` number that is equal to zero).